jessecaunter/python-level-0/README.md

 ## 15. Changing guest list
 Prints a message to each person in a list, inviting them for dinner.
 One of the people in the guest list can't make it, so they are replaced with someone else.
 A second set of invitation messages is then printed.

+## 16. More guests
+Prints a message to each person in a list, inviting them for dinner.
+Three more guests added to the list via insert() and append() methods.
+A second set of invitation messages is then printed.